-WHAT CAN I DO IF MY LOVED ONE IS IN A NURSING HOME?
+WHAT CAN I DO IF MY LOVED ONE IS IN A NURSING HOME OR GROUP HOME?

-Nursing home inspections by Ombudsmen and the Department of Health have also been affected.
-Ombudsmen are generally able to speak to residents of a facility by phone but may not be able to see the resident in person.
-There are still many things that the Ombudsmen can do to ensure that your loved one is receiving adequate care.
+Nursing home inspections by Ombudsmen and the Department of Health have also been given permission to resume with certain restrictions.
+Even with the restrictions that apply to in-person inspections, there are still many things that the Ombudsmen can do to ensure that your loved one is receiving adequate care.
 You can find contact information for the Ombudsman that serves your county here: https://aging.ny.gov/locationsearch/ombudsmen.

-In all nursing homes across NYS, the facility is required to test all staff members for COVID twice per week.
+In all nursing homes across NYS, the facility is required to test staff members once per week for COVID.
 Staff members who refuse testing will not be allowed to work.
 Nursing homes can face financial penalties or have their license to operate revoked if they do not comply with this policy.

 If family members or residents have concerns about the level of care a resident is receiving, they should file complaints with the Department of Health at 1-888-201-4563.
 If there is a concern about abuse or neglect, please contact the Attorney General’s Medicaid Fraud Unit at (800) 771-7755 or online at https://ag.ny.gov/medicaid-fraud/contact.